Looking for a decent community platform?

 That said, Circle isn’t perfect.
 The course creation features are still pretty basic compared to dedicated LMS platforms.
 But here’s the thing – the founding team comes from Teachable, so they know what they’re doing when it comes to online learning.

 Their goal?
 To build a true all-in-one platform for creators.
-They’re not there yet, but they’re moving in the right direction.
+They’re not there yet, as I explained in the above review.